 Semicolons can also be used when writing a list.
 In most lists, it’s enough to use commas to separate the items:

 When I go to the seaside, I make sure I have my sunglasses, sun cream , sandals and a beach towel.

 However, if the list is more complicated semicolons may be needed to make the list clear for the reader:

 When I pack for holiday, I make sure I have my passport, tickets and a book for the airport; sunglasses, suncream, sandals and a beach towel for the beach; and foreign currency.

 The semicolons are added to signal to the reader which objects are grouped together and make the overall list clearer.

-Try not to overuse a semicolon.
-For example, don't use a semicolon instead of a comma to join a dependent clause:
+Don't use a semicolon instead of a comma to join a :